USRSE/usrse25/pages/participate/participate.md

 traditional poster formats are encouraged.
 Papers, talks, and notebooks that are not accepted may be resubmitted as posters using the poster submission template.
 Poster size constraints will be announced to accepted posters.
-Posters may be submitted for optional inclusion in the conference proceedings.
+Posters will be included in the conference proceedings on [Zenodo](https://zenodo.org/communities/usrse25).
 [Poster submission template](https://docs.google.com/document/d/1ryYqg8He6a3oHRFLfxjbz9bp4DpZn4Zk/edit?usp=sharing&ouid=110633704377428446960&rtpof=true&sd=true).

 **For the usage of AI-Generated Text/Large language model (LLM) usage, refer to the “Guidelines for Artificial Intelligence (AI)-Generated